 Refinance Student Loans

-Keep in mind, though, that if you refinance federal loans, you lose eligibility for federal benefits, such as income-driven repayment plans and student loan forgiveness.
+However, it’s important to understand that if you refinance federal loans, you lose access to federal benefits, such as income-driven repayment plans and student loan forgiveness.
+If you think you may need these programs, refinancing is probably not the right option for you.

 Take control of your student loans.